brando93/brando93/README.md

 ## Rapidfire
   - 🔭 I’m currently working on Terraform + AWS + Ansible + K8s projects
-  - 🌱 I’m actually studying to get certified as an AWS Solutions Architect
+  - 🌱 I’m actually studying to get certified as an AWS Solutions Architect and Jenkins Certified Engineer.
   - 💡 Find more about me at:
   - ⚡ Fun fact: I hit down arrow until I find the command instead of typing it